-Casablanca is a great city, in fact, one of the largest in Morocco, it is often getting less attention among the international visitors comparing Marrakech, Fes, Chefchaouen, Sahara desert or the Atlas Mountains.
-But it worth a visit to experience the great restaurants it has to offer, the beautiful waterfront of La Corniche and the world famous Mosque Hassan II.
+Casablanca is a great city, one of the largest in Morocco; it is often getting less attention among international visitors than Marrakech, Fes, Chefchaouen, the Sahara desert, or the Atlas Mountains.
+But it is worth a visit to experience the great restaurants it offers, the beautiful La Corniche waterfront, and the world-famous Mosque Hassan II.

 Best Time to Visit

 Since Casablanca is close enough to the Atlantic Ocean, you will find cooler weather year-round.
 However, July is the hottest month of the year in Casablanca, so that it might be uncomfortable for some visitors.
 Therefore, the best time to visit Casablanca is between November and May.
 I visited in the month of mid-December, and I found it very comfortable.

 Here is a few affiliate links that may help plan a perfect trip while staying within budget.